GeoinformationSystems/Guidance_Documents/CKAN/metadata_schema_reference.md

 # Schema Reference

 The following tables serve as reference to find the IDs that are used to access the metadata fields from the API.
-Expected Input describes in which form the the according field expects the input to be.
+Expected Input describes in which form the according field expects the input to be.
 Expected datatypes that are marked as _complex_ require stringified JSON, to infer the correct structure please review the JSON representation of an existing dataset (e.g.: https://geokur-dmp.geo.tu-dresden.de/dataset/potyield) or create an according test dataset.

 ## Dataset Scheme